sai1004/node-phisher/Phishing.md

 <h1> What is Phishing? </h1>

-  Phishing is a type of social engineering attack often used to steal user data, including login credentials and credit card numbers.
+  Phishing is a type of social engineering attack often used to steal user data, including login credentials and credit card numbers by bad gauys.

  <h1> What is Spear Phishing? </h1>